hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 message TssMessageMapKey {

   /**
-   * The roster hash is the hash of the target roster that the value in the tss data map is related to.
+   * A hash of the target roster for the associated value in the map.
    */
   bytes roster_hash = 1;